Biden-Putin summit: At frosty moment, ‘glimmers of confidence’

 Yet despite the absence of broad smiles, Russian bear hugs, or even a concluding joint press conference, U.S. officials say the two leaders’ three-plus hours of talks laid the groundwork for areas where the two adversaries can work together in the interest of both world powers.

 “It’s always better to meet face to face,” Mr. Putin said while seated alongside Mr. Biden before their first meeting.
-On that score Mr. Biden agreed, declaring at his closing press conference, “There is no substitute for face-to-face between leaders, none.”
+On that score Mr. Biden agreed, declaring at his closing press conference, “There is no substitute for face-to-face dialogue between leaders, none.”

 The Russian president, at his press conference, said there was no “hostility” between the two leaders.
 He characterized their discussions as constructive, and said he considers “the glimmers of confidence I saw between us the principal result of this meeting.”